Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 Page Contents

-It is a beautifully crisp, clear autumn morning.
-You enthusiastically pull back the curtains to admire the view through your brand new, premium energy-efficient windows… only to frustratingly find they are completely covered in heavy mist on the outside.
+Yes, condensation on the outside of your windows is perfectly normal.
+It is a crisp, clear morning in the UK.
+You pull back the curtains to admire the view through your brand new, premium energy-efficient windows… only to find they are completely covered in heavy mist on the outside.

-Immediate panic usually sets in.
+Immediate panic sets in.
 Are these expensive new windows completely faulty?
-Have the internal hermetic seals failed already?
-Why did my old, highly draughty timber windows never do this?
+Have the internal seals failed already?
+Why did my old, draughty timber windows never do this?

-To fundamentally understand exactly why your new windows are wet, simply imagine sitting comfortably outside on a beautifully warm summer evening holding an ice-cold glass of Gin and Tonic.
+To fundamentally understand exactly why new windows have condensation outside, imagine sitting in the garden on a beautifully warm summer evening holding an ice-cold glass of Gin and Tonic.

-Within a matter of minutes, the complete outside of the glass becomes incredibly wet.
+Within minutes, the outside of the glass becomes incredibly wet.
 Heavy water droplets naturally form and run down the side.

 Is the glass physically leaking?
-No. Is the glass fundamentally faulty?
+No. Is the glass broken?
 Absolutely not.

 |---|---|---|---|

-You certainly won’t see this physical phenomenon every single day.
-The event requires a highly specific set of natural weather conditions, usually seen during the transitional seasons of Spring and Autumn:
+You won’t see external window condensation every single day.
+Due to the UK’s specific climate, this physical phenomenon requires a highly specific set of natural weather conditions, typically seen during the transitional seasons of Spring and Autumn:

 - The night must be completely clear (absolutely no insulating cloud cover).